Distinguished Faculty Scholars

 - Up to three Awards will be made each year.

-- Award winners will be announced in March of each year and nominees and recipients will be honored at an annual Celebration of Excellence.
-In addition, each recipient may be invited to present a lecture, exhibition, or performance for the University community.
-These will typically be scheduled for the fall semester following the Award.
+- Award winners will be announced in March 2022 and recipients will be honored at the 2022 Celebration of Excellence in Research and Creative Activities.
+In addition, recipients may be invited to present a lecture, exhibition, or performance for their college or university community.
+These will typically be scheduled for the next academic year following the Award.

 - Nominees must be full–time, tenured faculty members who hold the rank of professor.

 - Nominees must have at least eight academic years of service at Minnesota State Mankato prior to being nominated for the Distinguished Faculty Scholar Award.

 - At a minimum, nominees must have national reputations in their fields.
 Where appropriate, they should have international reputations.

 - No individual may receive the award more than once.
 Recipients will maintain the title associated with the Award for the duration of their tenure at Minnesota State Mankato.

 - The Faculty Research Committee will review nomination materials and select up to three Distinguished Faculty Scholars per year.